1993 Chevy Silverado

 • 7 POSTS

 You know I was having some what of the same symptoms on my 93 silverado v8.
 I thought at first it was the filter or pump going out and replaced it.
-It would start to warm up was fine.
-Sounded strong but when would take it for test drive and come to a stop my rpm would drop and my truck would shut off.
+It would start to warm up was fine. sounded strong but when would take it for test drive and come to a stop my rpm would drop and my truck would shut off.
 The I would start it and it would die again.
-After replacing several parts it turned out to be the ignition control moduel (IC).
-Mine would get hot and then shut off fuel into my carb(tbi) and would not get spark from my wires.
-This unit sends out signals to the fuel pump, spark plugs/ and to the computer.
+After replacing several parts it turned out to be the ignition control moduel (IC). mine would get hot and then shut off fuel into my carb(tbi) and would not get spark from my wires. this unit sends out signals to the fuel pump, spark plugs/ and to the computer.
 When I took mine off the clips were rusted bad.
-I'd look there first.
-Part cost me $40
+I'd look there first. part cost me $40

-Sunday, May 18th, 2008 AT 4:22 AM
+May 18, 2008 at 4:22 AM

 PEAR69